Accretion, Evaporation and Superradiance Phase Diagram of (Primordial) Black Holes and $10^{-21}-10^{21}$ eV Scalar, Vector, Tensor Fields

 {\bf Introduction.} Black holes (BHs) formed via astrophysical collapse have mass over 2.5 $M_\odot$ and can grow upto $10^{11}M_\odot$.
-BHs with any mass from $10^{-33}-10^{11}M_\odot$ can also come from cosmological primordial/early universe processes called as primordial black holes \cite{Green:2020jor,Carr:2020xqk,Carr:2020gox} \footnote{Although end result is a black hole, there exists a stochastic GW background resulting from density perturbations which form these BHs with early universe collapse.
-This stochastic background related to the formation of the primordial black holes is different than the stochastic GW background due to primordial black hole binary mergers \cite{Ali-Haimoud:2017rtz}, hence both GW spectrums have different features.
-See \cite{Aggarwal:2020olq,Franciolini:2022htd} for GW signatures of light BHs.}.
+BHs with any mass from $10^{-33}-10^{11}M_\odot$ can also come from cosmological primordial/early universe processes called as primordial black holes \cite{Green:2020jor,Carr:2020xqk,Carr:2020gox} \footnote{ See \cite{Sasaki:2016jop,Raidal:2017mfl,Ali-Haimoud:2017rtz} for merging PBH stochastic GW, and \cite{Aggarwal:2020olq,Franciolini:2022htd} for GW signatures of light BHs.}.
 Parameter space for primordial BHs is still open in such a way that they can make up nearly all dark matter in the mass range $10^{-15}-10^{-11} M_\odot$ \cite{Saito:2008jc,Garcia-Bellido:2017aan,Domcke:2017fix,Bartolo:2018rku,Cai:2018dig,Unal:2018yaa}, and sub-percent fraction of dark matter in the range $10^{-6}-100 M_\odot$ \cite{Bird:2016dcv,Sasaki:2016jop,Clesse:2016vqa} \footnote{ Recent lensing data can be related to $10^{-6}-10^{-3} M_\odot$ BHs \cite{Niikura:2019kqi}.}.
 Hence, light BHs can make up part of dark content.
 Even if they form a small fraction of the energy density of our universe, they might have important implications on inflationary stage, field content, primordial universe, and the evolution of our universe.

 Black holes, independent from their formation mechanism, accrete, evaporate (both femrions and bosons) and superradiate (if there exist bosonic degrees of freedom whose mass is comparable to black hole horizon scale).
 We obtain the phase diagram of black hole phases that are i)evaporation, ii)accretion and iii)superradiance for scalar, vector and tensor fields in the mass-spin plane, in the black hole mass range $10^{-33}-10^{11} \; M_\odot$ ($\sim 1-10^{44} \; {\rm gr}$), corresponding to particle mass range $10^{-21}-10^{21}$ eV.
 We find the boundaries between these processes in the given mass range.
 In result, we obtain the general phase diagram of black hole evolution in the presence of scalar, vector and tensor degrees of freedom (dof).
 In this work, although we give results for all the mass regime, we especially focus on BHs lighter than solar mass, $(10^{-33}-1) \, M_\odot$ since superradiance has been worked out for the heavy black holes, ie. stellar mass BHs ($1-10^2 M_\odot$) \cite{SRcond,SRcond1,SRreview,Stott:2020gjj} and supermassive BHs ($10^6-10^{10} \, M_\odot$) \cite{SRcond,SRcond1,SRreview,Stott:2020gjj,Unal:2020jiy,Roy:2021uye,Chen:2022nbb,Chen:2021lvo}.
 For black holes larger than $10^{-20}M_\odot$ only superradiance and accretion processes are relevant.
 On the other hand for black holes lighter than $10^{-20}M_\odot$ only superradiance and evaporation processes are relevant.
 Light primordial black holes can probe heavier particles via evaporation and superradiance.